Michasa/blockchain-developer-bootcamp-final-project/README.md

 ```

-There is an env file associated with this project (see _.envsample_, remove the _sample_ bit of the file name to use ), there isn't anything required at this stage.
+There is an env file associated with this project (see _.envsample_), apart from removing the _sample_ bit to use it there isn't anything required at this stage.
 There was an intention to use the Ethscan api (REACT_APP_ETHSCAN_API_KEY = "") but it was never implemented

 #### Localhost